 - Your OSAP entitlement may be re-assessed based on changes in your income.
 Check your status for upcoming additional bank deposits, fee payments or possible overpayments through your online OSAP Account.

 - Do you need to report a change in course load, program of study, income, marital or citizenship status?
-Complete the OSAP Change Form to make changes for Fall/Winter terms and Summer OSAP Change Form for Summer term Submit to your Financial Aid Office.
+Complete the OSAP Change Form to make changes for Fall/Winter terms and Summer OSAP Change Form for Summer term Complete and submit to your Financial Aid Office.

 - Do you need to appeal your OSAP entitlement?
 Appeals are based on specific provincially-mandated guidelines.
 The deadline to appeal is 40 days before the end of your study period.

 - Unsure how a change will affect your eligibility?
 Do you need financial aid counselling?
 Click here.
 ID is required.